javierbrea/eslint-plugin-boundaries/packages/website/docs/settings/settings.md

 When `true`, skips all legacy-pattern detection work and suppresses the associated runtime deprecation warnings, reducing overhead at lint time.
 Specifically, the plugin will no longer:

 - Check element descriptors for deprecated `mode` and `category` fields.
-- Scan rule options for deprecated string/tuple selector syntax, legacy templates, and other deprecated rule properties.
+- Scan rule policies for deprecated string/tuple selector syntax, legacy templates, and other deprecated policy properties.
 - Emit deprecation notices for `boundaries/types`, `boundaries/alias`, and similar legacy patterns.

 While this setting is `false`, the plugin emits a one-time "Performance tip" console notice directing you to enable it.
 Once all legacy patterns have been removed from your configuration, set this to `true` to eliminate the detection overhead entirely.